Ask the Expert: Do I Need An Architect?

 Question: I found my house plan on my own.
 Are you willing to work with me to make it work for my lot?
 And make a few tweaks to the design?

 Becky: Yes, we work with a wide spectrum of plans, and there are some good plans available online and in plan books.
-But sometimes finding everything you want in one plan can be frustrating and can feel like each plan you find represents its own set of compromises.
+But sometimes, finding everything you want in one plan can be frustrating, and it can feel like each plan you find represents its own set of compromises.

-Question: What do I need to do to get started working with an architect?
+Question: What do I need to do to get started working with a residential architect?

-Becky: It’s important to find an architect who gets you.
+Becky: It’s important to find an experienced architect who understands you.
 We are happy to make introductions or help with the process by recommending architects or designers for our clients.

 Question: Is the best time to bring a builder into the process of designing my custom home?